Docker for Linux

 latest PubSub+ Standard image pulled from Docker Hub, creates an

-admin user with global access permissions, and publishes the following message broker container ports to the same ports on the Linux host.
+admin user with global access permissions, and publishes the following event broker container ports to the same ports on the Linux host.

 port 8080—enables SEMP management traffic to the container.
-Use this port when connecting to the container using the PubSub+ Manager (refer to Solace PubSub+ Manager for more information).
+Use this port when connecting to the container from PubSub+ Broker Manager (refer to Solace PubSub+ Broker Manager for more information).

 port 55555—enables SMF data to pass through the container.

-You can access the Solace management tool, PubSub+ Manager, or the Solace CLI to start issuing configuration or monitoring commands on the message broker.
+You can use the Solace management tool, PubSub+ Broker Manager, or the Solace CLI to start issuing configuration or monitoring commands on the event broker.

 - Log in as user